The mouse plague that has taken over regional NSW has entered Wellington Correction Facility, causing the evacuation of hundreds of inmates.

 Lack of clean drinking water in prison

-A few weeks ago, the inmates were told by staff to boil their water as it was undrinkable in its current state.
+A few weeks ago, staff told the inmates to boil their water as it was undrinkable in its current state.

 According to an advocate for prisoners in Australia, inmates at the facility haven’t been able to access clean drinking water.